Search

 TYPE PATTERN [SUBSTITUTION]

-Patterns and their respective substitutions are both quoted strings.
-TYPE is not quoted.
-Each parameter is separated by white-space.
+The pattern field and the optional substitution fields are quoted strings.
+The TYPE field is not quoted.
+Each field is separated by white-space.
 Pattern is the regular expression (regex) to match and substitution is the string to rewrite (or replace) any matches with.
 Empty lines and those starting with “#” are ignored.

 Substitutions are optional, and the reason for that is that patterns can be used alone with the match() function.